Written by Dr David Owens

 Answer: YES.
 They are extremely effective.

-Ultimately all vaccinations have their impact in one of two ways:
+Ultimately all vaccinations work in two different ways:

 1. Direct immunity: